-The Complainant contends that it has not authorised, licensed, sponsored or otherwise permitted the Respondent to use the Trade Mark in the Domain Name or for any other purpose.
-There is no evidence that the Respondent is commonly known by the Domain Name nor has any trade mark rights to the "bbin" name.
-The use of the Complainant's distinctive stylised Trade Mark on the Website in an attempt to mislead customers that the Website is associated with the Complainant does not constitute a bona fide offering of goods or services or legitimate non-commercial or fair use of the Domain Name.
+The Complainant contends that there is no evidence that the Respondent is commonly known by the Domain Name nor has any trade mark rights to the Trade Mark.
+Further, it has not authorised, licensed, sponsored or otherwise permitted the Respondent to use the Trade Mark in the Domain Name or for any other purpose.
+The unauthorised use of the Complainant's content infringes its copyright and other intellectual property rights and therefore does not constitute a bona fide offering of goods or services or legitimate noncommercial or fair use of the Domain Name.